-Upon the close of the transaction, the Company issued the holder 110,000 of the 6,325,354 shares of common stock that were issuable upon exercise of the existing warrants.
-Due to the beneficial ownership limitation provisions in the inducement offer letter agreement, the remaining 6,215,354 shares were initially unissued, and held in abeyance for the benefit of the holder until notice from the holder that the shares may be issued in compliance with the agreement.
-In January 2024, the final shares held in abeyance were issued to the holder.
+In November 2024, the Company received approximately \$9.2 million from the exercise of warrants for the issuance of 3,256,269 shares of common stock with an exercise price of \$2.821 per share.
+Due to the beneficial ownership limitation provisions in the securities purchase agreement, the shares were initially unissued and held in abeyance for the benefit of the holder until notice from the holder that the shares may be issued in compliance with the agreement.
+The final remaining 1,437,000 shares held in abeyance were issued to the holder in February 2025.